How ConsumerAffairs uses cookies

 Simple payment plan

 More than 90% of individual taxpayers qualify for a simple payment plan, according to the IRS.
-To qualify for this plan, applicants must owe $50,000 or less in combined tax, penalties and interest.
+To qualify for this plan, individuals must owe $50,000 or less in combined tax, penalties and interest.
 Generally, you’ll get up to 10 years from the date your tax was assessed to pay your full tax debt.
 This 10-year deadline is known as the collection statute expiration date.

 Guaranteed installment agreement